This post was last updated on April 16th, 2020 at 05:12 pm

 A good idea is to get one of these hop-on-hop-off buses.
 If you are done with Marsaxlokk you can continue to Dingli cliffs!

-WHAT TO SEE IN MARSAXLOKK
+THINGS TO DO IN MARSAXLOKK

 You can start walking at the promenade, take some photos so you can remember your trip!
 You can stop and stare, or even visit the Church “Our Lady of Pompei” a Roman Catholic parish church in the center of the village.